 MARUI GROUP's co-creation management reports have been recognized as excellent integrated reports for four consecutive years by institutions to which the Government Pension Investment Fund outsources the management of domestic securities.
-Reasons for the selection of Co-Creation Management Report 2019 include the high evaluation of its creativity and its clear mediumto-long-term vision. respective company.
+Reasons for the selection of Co-Creation Management Report 2019 include the high evaluation of its creativity and its clear mediumto-long-term vision.

-NIKKEI Annual Report Awards 2019 Recognition as Excellent Integrated Report In NIKKEI Annual Report Awards 2019, MARUI GROUP's Co-Creation Management Report 2019 integrated report received a runner-up award, following the special award received in the previous year, based on the high scores for its senior management messages and its medium-to-long-term financial measures WICI Japan Award for Excellence in Integrated Reporting MARUI GROUP's Co-Creation Management Report 2019 received Best Integrated Reporting Grand Prize in the 2019 iteration of the WICI Japan Award for Excellence in Integrated Reporting program launched by WICI Japan, with the aim of promoting integrated reporting, following the Integrated Reporting Award obtained in 2018.
+NIKKEI Annual Report Awards 2019 In NIKKEI Annual Report Awards 2019, MARUI GROUP's Co-Creation Management Report 2019 integrated report received a runner-up award, following the special award received in the previous year, based on the high scores for its senior management messages and its medium-to-long-term financial measures.

+WICI Japan Award for Excellence in Integrated Reporting MARUI GROUP's Co-Creation Management Report 2019 received Best Integrated Reporting Grand Prize in the 2019 iteration of the WICI Japan Award for Excellence in Integrated Reporting program launched by WICI Japan, with the aim of promoting integrated reporting, following the Integrated Reporting Award obtained in 2018.

 In 2019, MARUI GROUP was selected for the Best IR Award for the second time due to high evaluations of its ongoing, leading-edge, and sustainability-minded IR activities and the proactive stance of the president and CFO.

-2 THE INCLUSION OF MARUI GROUP CO., LTD. IN ANY MSCI INDEX.
-AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN DO NOT CONSTITUTE A SPONSORSHIP ENDORSEMENT OR PROMOTION OF MARIIL GROUP CO.
-LTD BY MSCI OR ANY OF ITS AFFILIATES.
+\1 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that MARUI GROUP CO., LTD. In as been independently assessed according to the FTSE Accord orient and that satisfied the requirements to become of the FTSE Accord Index Series.
+Created by the global index provider FTSE Russell, the FTSE Accord Index Series is designed to measure the performance of companies demonstrating strong Privorments.
+Social and Covernance (ESD) practices.
+The FTSEAccord index series used by a wide variety of market participants to create and assess responsible investment funds and other products. \2 THE INCLUSION OF MARUI GROUP CO, LTD. IN ANY MSCI INDEX, AND THE USE OF MSCI LIGGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, IR DROBSEMENT OR PROMOTION OF MARUI GROUP CO, LTD. BY MSCI OR ANY OF ITS AFFLIATES.
 THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
-MSCI AND THE MSCI INDEX VAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES.
+MSCI AND THE MSCI INDEX NAMES AND LIGGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI ON ITS AFFLIATES.